refinedev/refine/documentation/docs/api-reference/core/hooks/data/useInfiniteList/index.md

 ## Filtering

-`useInfiniteList` hook supports filtering feature.
-You can pass `filters` property to enable filtering.
-In order to handle filtering, `useInfiniteList` hook passes `filters` property to the `getList` method from the `dataProvider`.
+The `useInfiniteList` hook supports the filtering feature.
+You can pass the `filters` property to enable filtering.
+To handle filtering, the `useInfiniteList` hook passes the `filters` property to the `getList` method from the `dataProvider`.

 Dynamically changing the `filters` property will trigger a new request.